The Robot Power Scorpion XL v2.0 is a flexible high-performance

 The Scorpion XL is designed for sumo robots, ant and beetle

 maze solvers and carpet rovers.
-It may be used on robots up to
+It may be used on scooters, and robots up

 The built-in drive and mixing functions allow an all-in-one

 The Scorpion XL contains the following features:

-- Size: 2.7� x 1.6� x .5�
+- Size: 2.7" x

-- Weight: 28 grams with servo leads installed
+- Weight: 38 grams with

 - Three R/C input leads for